Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 all this?
 What’s your driving force?

-Ans: Change that’s my driving force.
+Answer: Change is my driving force.
 To change lives,

-destinies and a lot of other things.
-To bring meaning to people’s life and
+destinies, and a lot of other things.
+To bring meaning to people’s lives and

 create a world where we are all self-dependent.